lets-release/lets-release/libs/calver/README.md

 # @lets-release/calver

-Internal utils for handling calendar versions and schemes.
+Internal utilities for handling calendar versions and schemes.

 ## CalVer Specification

-This library follow the specification from [calver.org][], but with some extra constraints.
+This library follows the specification from [calver.org][], but with some additional constraints.

 ### Scheme